trevclaridge/Drone-Drifters/Core Mechanics/Drone Combat/Drone Statistics.md

 ## Armor

+The pit crew's biggest nightmare.
+They will yell at you every time you bring home a drone with even just the tiniest scratch—you'll learn to tune it out pretty quickly.
 A drone's Armor is its lifeblood against weaponry that uses base physical force to inflict damage.
 Weapons like missiles, turrets, and explosive mines will need to overcome a drone's Armor in order to cause any amount of carnage.
 When a drone or an enemy ship rolls to deal **Ballistic** damage, it must meet or exceed its target's Armor stat in order to hit--if the rolled value is equal to or greater than the target's Armor, the hit lands and the weapon's damage and special abilities are applied to the target.

 ## Shields